 South Lake Tahoe Boat Accident Lawyer

-Boat accidents in South Lake Tahoe cause many injuries and fatalities every year because of negligent vessel operators and carelessness.
+Boat accidents in South Lake Tahoe cause injuries and fatalities yearly because of negligent vessel operators and carelessness.
 The California Department of Boating and Waterways reports that the South Lake Tahoe Police Department conducted 96 search and rescue missions in 2020.
 Those missions involved 32 boating accidents, 15 deaths, and 177 cases where vessels required assistance.

 Of the reported fatalities in South Lake Tahoe in 2020, 12 people drowned, one was killed when struck by a propeller, and two others died from being immersed in the cold water.
-Because weather conditions in South Lake Tahoe are unpredictable and water temperatures can drop as low as 44 degrees, boaters who are unprepared can become involved in dangerous situations that result in injuries or a fatality.Filing for Compensation Following a Boating Accident
+Because weather conditions in South Lake Tahoe are unpredictable and water temperatures can drop as low as 44 degrees, unprepared boaters can become involved in dangerous situations, resulting in injuries or fatalities.Filing for Compensation Following a Boating Accident

 When you or a loved one has been injured in a boating accident, a South Lake Tahoe boat accident attorney can help you get the compensation you deserve and need to pay your medical bills, wages lost from the inability to work, and your pain and suffering.
-Give us a call today at (530) 392-9400 or (800) 404-5400 to schedule a free, no-obligation consultation.
-You have rights, and we know how to protect them and get you fair compensation.What Is the Cause of the High Number of Injuries and Fatalities?
+Call us today at (530) 392-9400 or (800) 404-5400 to schedule a free, no-obligation consultation.
+You have rights; we know how to protect them and get fair compensation.What Is the Cause of the High Number of Injuries and Fatalities?

-Rental Agencies in the South Lake Tahoe area offer safety briefs, but boats are often rented by novices who have no experience handling a watercraft.
-The problem is that some have little experience and have no boating education, which is necessary to stay safe.
-Only 47 documented vessel owners are registered at South Lake Tahoe, including recreational, commercial fishing, passenger boats, etc. While other boat owners are not registered, the number of rentals is high and can increase the danger to others sharing the lake.What Are the Most Common Causes of a Boat Accident?
+Rental Agencies in the South Lake Tahoe area offer safety briefs, but boats are often rented by novices with no experience handling a watercraft.
+The problem is that some have little experience and no boating education, which is necessary to stay safe.
+Only 47 documented vessel owners are registered at South Lake Tahoe, including recreational commercial fishing, passenger boats, etc. While other boat owners are not registered, the number of rentals is high and can increase the danger to others sharing the lake.What Are the Most Common Causes of a Boat Accident?

-Most boat accidents are due to negligence or inattention on the part of the vessel operator.
+Most boat accidents are due to negligence or inattention by the vessel operator.
 Following are the leading reasons an accident involving a boat occurs:

 - Violating navigation rules: Just as traffic laws are enforced to provide safety to drivers, navigation rules help protect boaters.
 For example, having someone look out for other vessels, objects in the water, and other hazards is a part of good boating safety.